LaurieFRD-Cyber/Elk_Stack/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _The ansible-playbooks [elk.yml](https://github.com/LaurieFRD-Cyber/Elk_Stack/blob/main/Ansible/install-elk.yml) and [filebeat-playbook.yml](https://github.com/LaurieFRD-Cyber/Elk_Stack/blob/main/Ansible/filebeat-playbook.yml) are needed to install and implement the Elk-Server._
+  - _The ansible-playbooks: [elk.yml](https://github.com/LaurieFRD-Cyber/Elk_Stack/blob/main/Ansible/install-elk.yml) and [filebeat-playbook.yml](https://github.com/LaurieFRD-Cyber/Elk_Stack/blob/main/Ansible/filebeat-playbook.yml) are needed to install and implement the Elk-Server._

 This document contains the following details:
 - Description of the Topologu